girishbalaji2702/Appointy-Task/README.md

 # *Note:* Documentation has been attached for reference for detailed description please do refer to it !

 # Endpoints:
-Create an User
+1. Create an User
-Get a user using id
+2. Get a user using id
-Create a Post.
+3. Create a Post.
-Get a post using id.
+4. Get a post using id.
-List all posts of a user.
+5. List all posts of a user.
+Other Features:
+1. Password protection
+2. Pagination
+3. unit tests

 # USAGE:
 1. install all the dependencies (GO AND MONGODB)